5 Procedures for Staff

 - Out-of-School Suspension

-With serious offenses, parents will be contacted on the first and second offense so as to keep communications open and to reach a quick resolution.
+With serious offenses, parents will be contacted on the first and second offenses so as to keep communications open and to reach a quick resolution.
 Every effort will be made to deal with problems fairly and in a manner that demonstrates respect for students.
 Principal intervention might include one or more of the following and will depend upon the seriousness of the offense, number of repeated offenses, and other mitigating circumstances:

 - Principal/student conference